ruqoyyasadiq/payroll-app/README.md

 1. Elaborate more on database modelling - Create Company and Employee Tables and map all three tables (Company, Report and Employee) appropriately.
 This is with intention that the application would scale to serve more than one client which MVP is built for.
 2. Increase test coverage (FE especially).
 3. Paginate reports table on the front end
-4. Ad sorting to table.
+4. Add sorting to table.
 5. Refactor Front-end to use state management library (e.g. redux)

 # Author